Sticky-shed syndrome: Affected stock

-Many tapes affected by sticky-shed are those that were made by Ampex/Quantegy such as 406/407, 456/457, 499, and consumer/audiophile grade back coated tapes such as Grand Master and 20-20+.

-Tapes made by Scotch/3M are also affected and the most common offenders here are the "pro" tapes such as 206/207, 226/227, 262 (though not all 262 is backcoated and therefore isn't affected), 808, and 986 as well as audiophile tapes such as "Classic" and "Master-XS".
+Tapes affected by sticky-shed are those that were made by Ampex/Quantegy such as 406/407, 456/457, 499, and consumer/audiophile grade back coated tapes such as Grand Master and 20-20+, as well as those made by Scotch/3M including professional tapes such as 206/207, 226/227, 262 (though not all 262 is backcoated and therefore isn't affected), 808, and 986 as well as audiophile tapes such as "Classic" and "Master-XS".

-Though less common, many Sony branded tapes such as PR-150, SLH, ULH, and FeCr have also been reported to suffer from sticky-shed.
+Though less common, many Sony-branded tapes such as PR-150, SLH, ULH, and FeCr have also been reported to suffer from sticky-shed.

-Blank cassettes from the 70s-90s are unaffected because the hygroscopic binder was not used in cassette formulations.
+Blank cassettes from the 70s–90s are unaffected because the hygroscopic binder was not used in cassette formulations.
 However, some cassette tape formulations do suffer from a similar problem caused by fatty acids working to the surface of the tape that can cause sticking to heads and guides and severe modulation of signals through the playback head until it is cleaned.

-Ampex-branded u-matic cassette tapes are also now exhibiting sticky-shed problems, similar to their reel tape media.
+Ampex-branded U-matic cassette tapes are also now exhibiting sticky-shed problems, similar to their reel tape media.

-As of 2012, there are no documented or proven examples of sticky-shed from Maxell.
+As of the 2020s, digitizing companies have documented examples of sticky-shed from Maxell.
 TDK has been showing signs as of late of shedding its lubricant in the form of a white powder or white/yellowish goo.
 This has shown up on the TDK SA and some LX and BX tapes.
 There have been a few reports of some tape from the current manufacturers ATR and RMGI exhibiting symptoms of sticky-shed.
 But these may be isolated incidents relating to prototype or single bad batches and are not necessarily indicative of the overall product line integrity.

 BASF tape production did not use the unstable formulation, and their tape production rarely shows this type of coating instability, although BASF LH Super SM cassettes manufactured in the mid-70s are prone to the problem.
-Certain batches of Chromdioxid Extra II C-90s, produced around 1989-1991 and sold in the UK, shed a white powder that would coat the record/playback head after a few months of use.
+Certain batches of Chromdioxid Extra II C-90s, produced around 1989–1991 and sold in the UK, shed a white powder that would coat the record/playback head after a few months of use.
 The slightly higher performance Chromdioxid Super II and Chromdioxid Maxima C-90 cassettes were unaffected.

 As of 2015, some 35 mm magnetic fullcoat tapes produced by Kodak, such as those used for the audio portion of older IMAX films, are also reported to be exhibiting sticky-shed.
 As tapes remain in storage for a longer time, it is possible that other binder formulations may develop problems.